MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check.md

 In addition, a `rememberMeDurationSec` property can also be configured.

 ## Sample application
-To see a sample using this security check, review the below tutorials:
+To see a sample using this security check, review the below tutorials.
 Select a platform:

 * [Implementing the challenge handler in Cordova applications](../cordova)